Becksteinlab/MDAnalysis-workshop/doc/sphinx/install_conda.rst

   <https://github.com/pypa/pip/issues/2984>`_).
 - :program:`conda` will also install the HDF5 and netcdf libraries for you so you will have a *full feature* installation of MDAnalysis
+- You will also get `ipython <http://ipython.org>`_ with its Jupyter notebook interface.